p-ja/acme-fitness-store/lab-guide/Lab-4-Securely-Load-Application-Secrets.md

          --object-id ${IDENTITY_SERVICE_APP_IDENTITY} --secret-permissions get list
       ```

-      > **Note:** The Identity Service will not exist if you haven't completed Unit 2.
-Skip configuring an identity or policy for this service if you are not configuring Single Sign-On at this point.

       ![](Images/mjv2-26-new.png)

 ### Task 2: Activate applications to load secrets from Azure Key Vault

-1. To delete Service Connectors and activate applications to load secrets from Azure Key Vault, run the following command in the git bash.
+1. To delete Service Connectors and activate applications to load secrets from Azure Key Vault, run the following command in the git bash:

       ```shell
       az spring connection delete \